raphaellndr/infinython/README.md

     ```

    Cookiecutter will prompt you for values for the project variables defined in `cookiecutter.json`.
 Fill in the values as needed.

-## Running the Project

-[Provide instructions on how to run your project here.
-This might include details about configuration, command-line arguments, or any other relevant information.]